 - The registration is in May

 Competitions, are usually on Saturdays and take most of the day.
-When the students compete, they have to present their project by themselves.
+When the students compete, they have to present their projects by themselves.
 The coaches are not allowed to go in with the students.
 Students only have five minutes to explain everything that the robot can do; they also explain how the robot was built.
 Students will emphasize their teamwork.

-If the team wins, the next step is finals.
+If the team wins, the next step is the finals.
 Finals always take place in Camdenton.
 If a student does win, then his / her team will receive a golden ticket.
 This golden ticket gives the student a right to compete in the World Championship, which could be anywhere around the world.
 A student is not required to go if he or she does not want to.
 These past two years the competitions have taken place in the United States.